 How Do We Achieve This Role?

-Because much of the governors’ work is carried out in committees, the full governing body normally meets only 5 or 6 times a year.
+Because much of the governors’ work is carried out in meetings, the full governing body normally meets 9 times a year.
 A typical agenda includes:

 - Reports from the headteacher and the chairs of the various committees.